britzl/defold-richtext/README.md

 * `fonts` (table) - Table with fonts, keyed on font name.
 Each entry should be a table with mappings to fonts for different font styles.
 Accepted keys are `regular`, `italic`, `bold`, `bold_italic`.
 If no `fonts` table is provided the font used will be the one passed to `richtext.create()`.
 * `color` (vector4) - The default color of text.
 Will be white if not specified.
 * `align` (hash) - One of `richtext.ALIGN_LEFT`, `richtext.ALIGN_CENTER` and `richtext.ALIGN_RIGHT`.
 Defaults to `richtext.ALIGN_LEFT`.
 Defines how the words of a line of text are positioned in relation the provided `position`.
+* `line_spacing` (number) - Value to multiply line height with.
+Set to a value lower than 1.0 to reduce space between lines and a value higher than 1.0 to increase space between lines.
+Defaults to 1.0.

 **RETURNS**
 * `words` (table) - A table with all the words that the text has been broken up into.
 Each word is represented by a table with keys such as `node`, `tags`, `text` etc